No. 16 Full Adjustment Block Plane

 No. 16

 The No. 16 was probably the most popular block plane Millers Falls produced based on the number of planes you can find today.
 This plane has an adjustable mouth, a depth adjusting nut and a lateral adjustment lever.
-The front knob and the adjustment nut are usually nickel platted, but for a short time in the thirties these two are seen with a brass finish.
+The front knob and the adjustment nut are usually nickel plated, but for a short time in the thirties these two are seen with a brass finish.
 The eccentric lever will have the end bent down.

 Type 1 configuration – 1929 - 1935